Recognition of same-sex unions in Bolivia: Recognition of some unions and Constitutional Tribunal ruling

 In May 2021, a SERECI office in La Paz refused to register the relationship of a lesbian couple.
-A lawyer representing the couple argued that this denial was contradictory to the registry's own resolution issued in December 2020.
+A lawyer representing the couple argued that this denial was contradictory to the registry's December 2020 resolution.
 On 13 May 2022, the couple managed to register their free union after a year of waiting and bureaucratic procedures.
-On 27 May 2022, a third same-sex couple, Diego Figueroa and David Corchero, was able to formalize their free union by registering their relationship with a SERECI office in Santa Cruz de la Sierra, also after more than a year of waiting.
-On 7 October 2022, another couple officially registered their free union with a SERECI office in La Paz.
+On 27 May, a third same-sex couple, Diego Figueroa and David Corchero, was able to formalize their free union by registering their relationship with a SERECI office in Santa Cruz de la Sierra, also after more than a year of waiting.
+On 7 October, another couple officially registered their free union with a SERECI office in La Paz.
 The process lasted a month according to the couple.
 By January 2023, 16 same-sex couples had entered into a free union in Bolivia; 8 in Santa Cruz de la Sierra, 5 in La Paz, and 3 in Cochabamba.

 On 22 June 2022, the Constitutional Tribunal ruled in favour of same-sex civil unions, ordering the SERECI to register all civil unions and directed the Legislative Assembly to pass legislation recognising same-sex unions.
 The ruling went into effect upon publication on 20 March 2023.
 The SERECI said it would abide by the court ruling.
 While the ruling did not mention the issue of same-sex marriage, activists believe the ruling "constitutes a precedent in case a couple wants to enter into a civil marriage."
 The first same-sex civil union in Sucre was performed on 31 March 2023.
 On 21 July 2023, the Supreme Electoral Tribunal (TSE) announced that same-sex free unions could now be performed in the same manner as opposite-sex ones.
-The head of the SERECI stated that the regulations related to free unions had been modified so that same-sex unions could be registered with the same requirements and conditions already available to heterosexual couples.
-101 same-sex civil unions were performed in Bolivia in 2024, based on information provided by the TSE.
+The head of the SERECI stated that the regulations related to free unions had been modified so that same-sex unions could be registered with the same requirements and conditions already available to different-sex couples.

+Statistics

+101 same-sex civil unions were performed in Bolivia in 2024, based on information provided by the Supreme Electoral Tribunal.